Everything You Need to Know About LenCred – Check Out Our Lencred Review

 LenCred is one of several lending companies in the online space.
 They are based in Blackwood, NJ and Bentonville, AR.
 Welcome to this, one of our online lender reviews.

 They serve as a small business loan broker, mainly to startup companies and newer businesses.
 LenCred works with companies which need from $25,000 – $200,000 in financing.
 There are no revenue requirements; the companies which work with them tend to have $0 – $250,000 in annual revenues.
 Their most popular form of financing is unsecured financing.
 We look at the specifics and drill down into the details.

-LenCred is located online here: https://lencred.com/.
-Their physical addresses are in Bentonville, Arkansas and Blackwood, New Jersey.
-You can call them at: (479) 268-4353 (Arkansas) and (856) 302-6487 (New Jersey).
+LenCred is located online here.
+Their physical address is in Bentonville, Arkansas.
+You can call them at: (888) 783-1503.
 Their contact page is here: https://lencred.com/contact/.
 You can email them at: [email protected].

 They have a 0% introductory rate.

 They do not obtain SBA Loans or give them out.
 Rather, they can help companies apply for these.

 $1,000 – $5 million is available in funding through this lender.
 They will help you get equipment financing.
 However, they do not seem to actually provide it.

 Online lender LenCred offers set terms.
 Equipment which will go obsolete quickly (e.g. computers) works better with a lease.
 And for equipment which will not become obsolete quite so quickly (or you need it for a good 5 years or more), a loan tends to work better.

 Your business can get up to $5,000,000.
 For equipment financing, you often need a FICO score of 650 or better.
 Some lenders require that you be in business for at least one year and be generating $50,000 in revenue.